Princess Charlotte of Denmark: Early life

 Hereditary Prince Frederick and Hereditary Princess Sophia Frederica with their three eldest children.
 Princess Charlotte sits on her mother's lap.
 Portrait by Jens Juel, 1790.

 Princess Charlotte was born on 30 October 1789 at Christiansborg Palace, the principal residence of the Danish Monarchy in central Copenhagen.
-She was a daughter to Frederick, Hereditary Prince of Denmark and Norway, and Sophia Frederica of Mecklenburg-Schwerin.
+She was the daughter of Frederick, Hereditary Prince of Denmark and Norway, and Sophia Frederica of Mecklenburg-Schwerin.
 Her father was a younger son of King Frederick V of Denmark and Norway, while her mother was a daughter of Duke Louis of Mecklenburg-Schwerin.
-At birth she had two older siblings, Prince Christian Frederick (who later became King of Norway in 1814 and was King of Denmark as Christian VIII from 1839) and Princess Juliane Sophie.
+At birth, she had two older siblings, Prince Christian Frederick (who later became King of Norway in 1814 and was King of Denmark as Christian VIII from 1839) and Princess Juliane Sophie.
 She later had a younger brother, Prince Frederick Ferdinand.

-When Princess Charlotte was born, her uncle Christian VII was the monarch of Denmark-Norway.
+When Princess Charlotte was born, her uncle Christian VII was the monarch of Denmark–Norway.
 Due to the king's mental illness, however, the real ruler was her cousin, Crown Prince Frederick (later King Frederick VI).
-Charlotte's family had a strained relationship with Crown Prince Frederick and his family due to the power struggles that the king's mental condition had created, but gradually the relationship between the two branches of the royal family was normalized.
+Charlotte's family had a strained relationship with Crown Prince Frederick and his family due to the power struggles that the king's mental condition had created, but gradually the relationship between the two branches of the royal family was normalised.

 Princess Charlotte.
 Portrait by Jens Juel, 1802.

 Princess Charlotte spent the first years of her life at the large and magnificent baroque palace of Christiansborg.
-As a summer residence, the family owned Sorgenfri Palace, located on the shores of the small river Mølleåen in Kongens Lyngby north of Copenhagen.
+As a summer residence, the family owned Sorgenfri Palace, located on the shores of the small river Mølleåen in Kongens Lyngby, north of Copenhagen.

 The year 1794 was an eventful year for the young princess and her family.
 In February 1794, a fire destroyed Christiansborg Palace, and the family was forced to move to Levetzau's Palace, a rococo palace which forms part of the Amalienborg Palace complex in the district of Frederiksstaden in central Copenhagen.
 And in November 1794, when Princess Charlotte was five years old, her mother, who was in poor health, died at the age of just 36.

 Princess Charlotte was confirmed on 22 May 1803 in the chapel of Frederiksberg Palace along with her brother Prince Christian Frederik and sister Princess Juliane Sophie.